 About the heart I don't need to say much.
-In the meantime the health officials now internationally recognise this as vaccine damage.
+The bureaucracy in the meantime now internationally recognises this as vaccine damage.
 There is no need to argue about it at all and in my eyes all doctors who declare this to be harmless are simply irresponsible.